trevorswann/CipherTool/README.md

 # CipherTool
 Command line cipher tool for encoding and decoding text with different types of ciphers.

-Built using JetBrains CLion 2021 IDE.
+Built using JetBrains CLion 2021 IDE on a Mac.

 Build and run CipherTool, and follow command line prompts to use.